 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 require private landlords to fit a CO alarm in any room with a solid fuel appliance.
 Whilst social housing is exempt from this legislation, it is recommended to implement the same level of protection to ensure tenants are protected from this potentially deadly gas.
 You can find out more about carbon monoxide in our Project SHOUT blog, or you can download our free CO eBook below.

-As seen in 2017 research, a lower frequency alarm is more likely to wake up sleeping children.
-It has also been proven to more effective at waking up those under the influence of alcohol, in addition to those with mild to moderate hearing loss.
-For those with severe hearing loss/are deaf, then it is recommended to use strobes - to provide a visual warning during the day - and vibrating pads under the pillow to provide a physical warning during the night.
+Interlinked alarms means that when one alarm sounds, they all sound.
+A louder alarm tone has also been proven to more effective at waking up those under the influence of alcohol, in addition to those with mild to moderate hearing loss.
+For those with severe hearing loss/are deaf, then it is recommended to use strobes, or a wireless alarm control unit - to provide a visual warning during the day.
+Strove and vibrating pads under the pillow to provide a physical warning during the night.
 A variety of these fire safety products can be wirelessly interlinked throughout the home, specific to the individual's needs.